Cooling Benchmarking Study Compares Air Conditioner Efficiency in Major World Economies

 The study focused on the comparison of EE performance and policy measures for RACs with a cooling capacity of up to 19 kW used in the residential and commercial sectors of the following eight economies: Australia, China, the European Union, Japan, India, Korea, Taiwan and the United States.

-Cooling Benchmarking Study policy factsheet
+Cooling Benchmarking Study policy factsheet:

 - a high level summary including key findings for policy makers.

-Cooling Benchmarking Study report
+Cooling Benchmarking Study summary:

 - a description of the project rationale and methodology, major findings of the study components, and limitations.